EthanJWright/vs-tasks.nvim/README.md

 `:Telescope vstask tasks`

-- Opens task picker showing all available tasks from `.vscode/tasks.json` and `package.json` scripts
+- Opens task picker showing all available tasks from `.vscode/tasks.json`
+- Also can load language specific of `default_tasks` based on config
 - Key mappings:
   - `<CR>` - Run in current window
   - `<C-v>` - Run in vertical split